jpackagejasonc/sun-jdk6-rpm/README.md

 Note that I've removed the nosrc directives but am not distributing the source so you will still need to download those, and your SRPM will be very large.
-To build the packages you will to download the JDK and the demos.
+To build the packages you will need to download the JDK and the demos.
 Also I've only tested this on x86_64, so I'm sure i?86 is broken.